tvanreenen/obsidian-api/README.md

 ## Roadmap
 - [x] Create a base local API for file and folders.
 - [x] Make deployable in a local Docker services.
-- [ ] Provide and authentication mechanism.
+- [x] Provide an authentication mechanism.
 - [ ] Implement a MCP server for the API.
 - [ ] Add additional endpoints like DELETE and perhaps MERGE.
 But I'd want configuration or authorization to be in plact to control access.
 - [ ] Provide file/folder metadata.
 Perhaps integrating file frontmatter into metadata.